geodinst/pcacrobatics/README.md

 - `GKOT_462_101.laz`

 The first notebook converts them to COPC under `results/copc/`.
 Point-cloud files and generated results are intentionally excluded from Git.
 The same expected layout is documented in `data/README.md`.

-**The data URL is a placeholder and must be replaced with the published workshop archive before distribution.**

 ### 3. Create the Python environment